UnnarThorBachmann/blackjack/README.md

     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
 Will raise a ConflictException if a User with that user_name already exists.

- - **new_game**
-    - Path: 'game'
-    - Method: POST
-    - Parameters: user_name, min, max, attempts
-    - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'